Cheap Broker Fees

 *Fees and rates indicated are accurate as of 5 February 2021.

-The brokerage fees for shares listed overseas can be more or less than what you’d pay for SGX-listed stocks depending on the country of choice and the platform you’re using.
-For US-listed shares you can expect to pay anywhere between $0 – $60 dollars per trade.
+The brokerage fees for stocks listed overseas can be more or less than what you’d pay for SGX-listed stocks depending on the country of choice and the platform you’re using.
+For US-listed stocks you can expect to pay anywhere between $0 – $60 dollars per trade.
 This can be higher again for countries in Asia, Europe and the Middle East.

 On top of the brokerage fee, you’ll typically need to pay a currency exchange fee (sometimes called FX fee) to convert your Singapore dollars into the foreign currencies.
 This is usually calculated into the exchange rate and is referred to as the ‘spread’ – it’s the difference between the base exchange rate and the rate you’re actually being offered.
 The higher the spread, the higher your fee.

-Below are the fees for US and UK shares offered by some of the most well-known global stock providers:
+Below are the fees for US and UK stocks offered by some of the most well-known global stock providers:

 |IG Share Trading|